smileinnovation/burger-salad-snips-skill/doc/SAM.md

 ```
 $> sam login
 ```
-Once logged in install your assistant with either the [french](https://console.snips.ai/app-editor/skill_x7VKk0K00Nyv "French version of the assistant") or the [english](https://console.snips.ai/app-editor/skill_x7Vo5Y9kExaq "English version of the assistant") versions of intents.
+Once logged in install your assistant with either the [french](https://console.snips.ai/app-editor/skill_x7VKk0K00Nyv "French version of the assistant") or the [english](https://console.snips.ai/app-editor/skill_x7Vo5Y9kExaq "English version of the assistant") version of intents.
 ```
 $> sam install assistant
 ```
 Select the assistant.
 You are done !
-If you want to work with a greengrass core follow [this tutorial](./GREENGRASS.md "Greengrass setup")
+If you want to work with a greengrass core follow [this step](./GREENGRASS.md "Greengrass setup")